Dorothy Ellicott

 Dorothy May Ellicott, OBE, GMH, JP (1901–1990), was a Gibraltarian historian and politician.
+She was the first woman to become a member of the City Council in 1947 and served there for nine years.
+In 1959, she became the first woman to be elected to Gibraltar's Legislative Council.

 Early life

 Dorothy Ellicott was born in Havant, Hampshire, England in the last quarter of 1901.
 She was raised in Gibraltar having relocated there with her parents at the age of 5 when her father was transferred to work at the Gibraltar Dockyard.
 There, she received her education from the Sisters of Loreto, either at the day school at Gavino's Passage or at the Loreto Convent on Europa Road, even though Ellicott's family were Anglicans at a time when there was a "fashionable Protestant school, Miss Hepper's".

 As a young woman she worked as Secretary to the Editor of the Gibraltar Chronicle, a connection she maintained over the years contributing numerous articles.
 She was also a Reuters correspondent.
 In 1926 she married John (Jack) Teague Ellicott.
 At the start of World War II, she was a member of the St. John Ambulance Nurses and took part in some of the first journeys to French Morocco, in the initial stages of the evacuation of the Gibraltar civilian population (May/June 1940), later returning to "the Rock".
 When the Gibraltarian evacuees were later expelled from the French Morocco and a wider scale evacuation schema was being implemented, Ellicott had to leave Gibraltar by September 1940 and relocated to the United Kingdom, where she remained for four years.
 She did not return to Gibraltar until August 1944.